12 Stunning Hilo Hawaii Beaches and Nearby Shores Worth Going

 9. Richardson Ocean Park

 First, it’s part of a marine conservation area.
-There are protected pools that are fed by underground springs so the water is extra cool!
+There are protected pools fed by underground springs so the water is extra cool!
 The pools are very calm and a great place to snorkel and see coral and other sea life.

 Also, at Richardson’s the sand is different.
 At first, it looks like a typical Big Island black sand beach, but you’ll notice it has a green color.